 More than 60% of the electricity generated in New England comes from natural gas and oil, followed by nuclear (14%) and coal (9%).
 Maine and New Hampshire emit over 10,000,000 metric tons of C02 emissions annually, a result of burning over 50,000,000 gallons of oil and 2,800,000,000 lbs. of coal.

-Solar photovoltaic panels, in contrast, generate clean solar electricity whenever the sun shines.
-Maine, New Hampshire, and Massachusetts boast 33% more sunshine than Germany, the world leader in solar energy.
+Solar photovoltaic panels, in contrast, generate clean solar electricity whenever the sun shines, year-round.
+Maine, New Hampshire, and Massachusetts boast 33% more sunshine than Germany, a world leader in solar energy.
 The technology for these panels is mature and reliable, resulting in systems that are expected to work for 40-50 years even in New England’s tough climate.

 Solar electricity is local electricity, meaning that power is generated where it is used and does not have to travel great distances over transmission lines.
 This is a more efficient use of electricity that reduces strain on the electric grid.
-When your photovoltaic system generates more power than you are using, it helps power your neighbours’ homes.
+When your photovoltaic system generates more power than you are using, it helps to offset the cost to power your neighbors’ homes.

 0-down, 2.99% financing is available through ReVision’s Own Your Power solar loan program.

-Grid-tied photovoltaic arrays required no batteries, no complex wiring, no moving parts.
+Grid-tied photovoltaic arrays require no batteries, no complex wiring, and no moving parts.
 Instead, they inter-tie directly with the grid (hence the name) allowing you to use the grid itself as a big battery.
-When your PV system produces more electricity than you need, the electricity is fed out to the grid and you receive a credit.
-When you consume more than you produce (at night, on rainy days) you will draw that power off the electric grid as you do now.
-The utility reconciles credits with usage on a monthly basis, you receive a bill for the difference (and can carry credits forward up to a year).
-This is called net metering.
+When your PV system produces more electricity than you need, that electricity is fed out to the grid and you receive a credit.
+When you consume more electricity than you produce (at night, on rainy days) you will draw that power off the electric grid as you do now.
+The utility reconciles credits with usage on a monthly basis and will you receive a bill for the difference (and can carry credits forward up to a year).
+This process is called net metering.

 Retail net metering is currently protected and accessible for new customers in all the states where we offer service: Maine, New Hampshire, Massachusetts, and Vermont.